Ginny Fiennes

 Virginia Frances, Lady Twisleton-Wykeham-Fiennes (née Pepper; 9 July 1947 – 20 February 2004), known as Ginny Fiennes, was an English explorer.
 She was the first woman to be awarded the Polar Medal, and the first woman to be voted in to join the Antarctic Club in recognition of her research work for the British Antarctic Survey and University of Sheffield into very low frequency radio propagation.
 Her husband was adventurer Ranulph Fiennes.

 Early life

 She was born Virginia Frances Pepper in Godalming, Surrey in 1947.
 Her family owned chalk quarries in Amberley on the South Downs: now Amberley Museum & Heritage Centre.
-When she was 9, she met the 12-year-old Ranulph Fiennes, her future husband and they got married in 1970.
+When she was 9, she met the 12-year-old Ranulph Fiennes, her future husband, and they married in 1970.
 After school, she took up deep-sea diving and was recruited to work for two years in Wester Ross for the National Trust for Scotland.
 She was also trained at the Royal Aircraft Establishment, Farnborough, took marine radio officer courses and joined the Women's Royal Army Corps Territorials.